Public limited company: Electronic process

 The key difference with the paper process is that there is no Form 12 and requirement for a statutory declaration.
-This significantly speeds the process and Companies House's record for an Electronic Company formation is 23 minutes.
+This significantly speeds the process: the record at Companies House for the formation of an Electronic Company is 23 minutes.

 Because the electronic process requires compatible software that works with Companies House eFiling service, companies are usually formed through a Company Formation Agent.

 Annual returns

 Every company must deliver an annual return to Companies House at least once every twelve months.
 It has 28 days from the date to which the return is made up to do this.
 Failure to file a return is a criminal offence, for which the officers of the company may be fined.

 There is an annual document-processing fee of £40 if filed by paper (or £13 for users of the Electronic Filing or WebFilings services), which must be sent to Companies House with the annual return.